-I just looked at my 401k account and I have the option to do a Roth 401K.
-What are your thoughts between traditional and Roth?
+In today’s post, we address a question from one of our clients, who says, “I just looked at my 401(k) account and I have the option to do a Roth 401(k).
+What are your thoughts between Traditional and Roth?”

 In short, young individuals (who are making relatively less income today compared to their future earnings) should opt for the Roth option.

-You’ll Save More Money with a Roth
+You’ll Save More Money With a Roth

 When you put $18,000 into a traditional 401(k), you get a tax break.
 And that’s all well and great.
 But what are you going to do with that tax break?

-When you make a $18,000 contribution to your traditional 401(k), you’re not actually saving $18,000.
-You’re only really saving $13,500 (assuming a 25% future tax bracket).
+When you make an $18,000 contribution to your Traditional 401(k), you’re not actually saving $18,000.
+You’re really saving $13,500 (assuming a 25% future tax bracket).

 Traditional 401(k) contribution – tax refund today = less money in the future

-When you use a Roth account, you’re effectively increasing your retirement savings by your tax bracket (compared to a traditional 401(k) account).
+When you use a Roth account, you’re effectively increasing your retirement savings by your tax bracket (compared to a Traditional 401(k) account).
 Between state and Federal taxes, this means you can have more than twice as much money.

-In short, using a Roth account means that you’re saving more money.
+In short, using a Roth account means you’re saving more money.
 And when you save more money, you HAVE MORE MONEY!

-Unfortunately, you don’t usually get to take advantage of that tax treatment for forever.
-An RMDs mean you must take a certain amount of money out of the tax-advantaged account every year.
+RMDs require that you take a certain amount of money out of the tax-advantaged account every year.
 When that happens, the money taken out of the account loses its special tax treatment.